davidvilla/python-mock-comparison/docs/comparison.rst

     import dingus
     import fudge
     from mocker import Mocker
+    from contextlib import nested
+    import doublex
+    import hamcrest
+    from hamcrest import assert_that, is_

     def assertEqual(a, b):
         assert a == b, ("%r != %r" % (a, b))